A New Perspective on Debiasing Linear Regressions: Asymptotic Distribution and Confidence Interval of the Debiased Estimator

 \end{theorem} In the above since $\delta$ can be taken such that $\delta \rightarrow \infty$ as $n \rightarrow \infty$ (as long as $\delta = o(\sqrt{n})$), the result shows that $\hat \sigma$ is consistent.
 Note that the assumption $\|\Xb(\hat \bbeta - \bbeta^*)\|\lesssim\sigma\delta$ is achieved by many estimators.
-For example, \cite[Lemma A.1]{neykov2019gaussian} implies that convex constrained least squares estimators satisfy this condition; \cite[Corollary 6.2]{bellec2018slope} and \cite[Corollary 6.2]{derumigny2018improved} imply that it holds for SLOPE and square-root SLOPE.
+For example, \cite[Lemma A.1]{neykov2019gaussian} implies that convex constrained least squares estimators satisfy this condition assuming certain rate conditions on the growth of the Gaussian complexity of the tangent cone with respect to the sample size; \cite[Corollary 6.2]{bellec2018slope} and \cite[Corollary 6.2]{derumigny2018improved} imply that it holds for SLOPE and square-root SLOPE assuming that the vector is sufficiently sparse with respect to the sample size.
 The explicit order of $\delta$ for those cases can be found in Lemma \ref{sigma_hat_cvs_ls} and Lemma \ref{sigma_hat_slope} when we consider applying our general procedure to some special cases.
 In the case when $\hat \sigma$ is consistent, it follows by Slutsky's theorem that $\sigma$ in the confidence interval in \eqref{ci} can be substituted with $\hat\sigma$:

-In the following Section \ref{cvs_ls:sec} and Section \ref{slope_sqrtslope:sec}, we discuss in details how to implement the debiasing procedure Algorithm \ref{algo_unknowncov} for some commonly used estimators including onotone regression, positive monotone regression, non-negative least squares, LASSO, SLOPE and square-root SLOPE.
+In the following Section \ref{cvs_ls:sec} and Section \ref{slope_sqrtslope:sec}, we discuss in details how to implement the debiasing procedure Algorithm \ref{algo_unknowncov} for some commonly used estimators including monotone regression, positive monotone regression, LASSO, SLOPE and square-root SLOPE.
 More concretely, the next section, Section \ref{cvs_ls:sec} is dedicated to convex constrained least squares, while Section \ref{slope_sqrtslope:sec} discusses an application to SLOPE and square-root SLOPE.